With its unusual flowers, Aristolochia elegans makes an interesting addition to any room.

 The biggest threats include whiteflies, red spider mites, and loose or faded leaves.

-To deal with the pests, use an insecticide like garden safe neem oil.
+To deal with the pests, we like garden safe neem oil insecticide spray.

 If the infestations get too severe, consider tossing the entire plant.